hanyusjtu/Solitary-lion.github.io/awards.md

 ---
 ### Awards & Sholarships

-- National Scholarship (Only one student per grade, Highest honor in Environmental Science and Engineering School，Awarded by The Ministry of Education of the People's Republic of China), 2018
+- National Scholarship (Only one student each grade, Highest honor in Environmental Science and Engineering School, Awarded by The Ministry of Education of the People's Republic of China), 2018

 - Shanghai Jiao Tong University A-Class Scholarship, 2018

-- National Scholarship (Only one student per grade, Highest honor in Environmental Science and Engineering School，Awarded by The Ministry of Education of the People's Republic of China), 2017
+- National Scholarship (Only one student each grade, Highest honor in Environmental Science and Engineering School, Awarded by The Ministry of Education of the People's Republic of China), 2017

 - Xie Xin Research Schalorship, 2017